Raphael-Boichot/Knowledge-repo-about-the-Kong-Feng-GB-BOY-COLOUR/README.md

 The better (according to Chinese players taste) roms are intentionnaly placed on the first and second menu pages.
 Quite a decent selection I must admit.

-## Tilemap for text in plain ASCII
+## Tilemap for menu text in plain ASCII
 ![text_tilemap](Pictures/Text_tilemap.png)

+This tilemap can be opened directly in a text editor.
+It is not natively formatted of course.

 ## From bank #01 to bank #7F, junk data